 An audiologist may be awarded the Certificate of Clinical Competence in Audiology by the American Speech-Language-Hearing Association (ASHA), otherwise known as the CCC-A. With additional training and expertise, the audiologist may receive the honor of Fellow, which is bestowed by the American Academy of Audiology (AAA).

-> What Types of Tests and Treatments do Audiologists at Swift Audiology Perform?
+> What Types of Tests and Treatments do Hearing Care Providers at Swift Audiology Perform?

-Common services and treatments provided by an audiologist at Swift Audiology include:
+Common services and treatments provided by a Hearing Care Provider at Swift Audiology include:

 - Diagnostic hearing tests and comprehensive evaluations